 Traffic Engineering has recommended that the Nevada bus move to Weber Street.
 This will place both north/south buses on Weber Street which will facilitate regular buses along Weber Street every 15 minutes and reduce traffic congestion along Nevada.
 Additionally, bikes and buses make a good combination because of the frequent use of both modes together to complete a trip.
 The bike lane also provides a wider drop off lane for buses to keep them out of an active traffic lane.

-To improve safety and reduce congestion caused by left-turning vehicles, the inside travel lane of westbound Uintah Street between Corona and Weber streets will be restriped to create a center left-turn lane.
-The center turn lane will provide safe access to Corona Street, Wahsatch Avenue and Weber Avenue and their mid-block alleyways.
-Restriping is scheduled to take place mid-September 2018.
+To improve safety and reduce congestion caused by left-turning vehicles, the inside travel lane of westbound Uintah Street between Corona and Weber streets was restriped to create a center left-turn lane.
+The center turn lane provides safe access to Corona Street, Wahsatch Avenue and Weber Avenue and their mid-block alleyways.
+Restriping took place in September 2018.

 Weber Street Restriping

 Weber Street between Colorado Avenue and Jackson Street will be restriped to accommodate two through lanes of travel with a center left turn lane, bike lanes and parking.
 This section of Weber Street will be striped with bike lanes next to the travel lane as the number of driveways does not accommodate a parking-protected design.
 Timeline: TBD in conjunction with future repaving by 2020.

 As with Cascade Avenue, data and traffic counts for Weber show that travel times may only experience a minimal delay with the traffic changes and should not cause traffic diversion.
 However, we will be collecting new traffic volume and speed counts throughout the neighborhood for regular review and analysis.